Little Yellow Wheelbarrow

 Fruits and vegetables nourish the body, but flowers nourish the soul.
 If you have always admired gardens bursting with flowers, but always thought it was beyond your skill level to recreate the same in your own home, I’ve got great news for you.
 There are so many easy ways to grow flowers out there, many of which can be grown right from seed.

 If you’ve ever had the desire to grow your own flowers from the ground up, keep reading!
-I’m going to show you the ten most beginner-friendly flowers that practically anyone can grow!
+I’m going to show you the twelve most beginner-friendly flowers that practically anyone can grow!
 These are the flowers that I started with, and the first flowers that made me fall in love with gardening.

 Why should I grow flowers from seeds?